-Brugada syndrome usually occurs when a faulty gene is passed on from a parent to their child.
-If you have Brugada syndrome, you have a 1 in 2 chance of passing the gene on to any of your children.
+If you the gene for Brugada syndrome, you have a 1 in 2 chance of passing the gene on to each of your children.

-The diagnosis is confirmed by an ECG.
 Sometimes, it takes more than one ECG to diagnose Brugada syndrome, because the typical Brugada pattern doesn't occur all the time.

 Your cardiologist will discuss with you the best treatment for your particular situation.

-Otherwise, your doctor may recommend drugs that help prevent arrhythmias.
+Your doctor may recommend medicines to help prevent or treat arrhythmias.

-- treat any fever promptly, especially in children, since high temperature increases the risk of complications
+- treat any fever promptly, especially in children — high body temperature increases the risk of complications

 - have regular check-ups with your cardiologist

-- mention your condition to your doctors before any surgery and before taking new medications or supplements
+- mention your condition to your doctors before any surgery and before taking new medicines or supplements

 If you have Brugada syndrome and you faint and then recover consciousness, seek urgent medical attention at the emergency department of your local hospital.

 If another person has collapsed with a cardiac arrest:

-- Ensure that neither you nor they are in danger then call triple zero (000) and ask for an ambulance.
+- Call triple zero (000) and ask for an ambulance.

 - If calling triple zero (000) does not work on your mobile, try calling 112.
 (This number is only for mobile phones.)